Walt Disney World Resort’s theme parks are full of little kids and boring rides, right? WRONG!

 For additional thrills at Epcot, hit up Mission: SPACE, Soarin’ Around the World, and Test Track.

-Roller coasters at Hollywood Studios
+Disney’s Hollywood Studios

-Slinky Dog Dash is a good intermediate roller coaster – not too wild and not exactly kiddie coaster.
+Slinky Dog Dash is a good intermediate coaster – not too wild and not exactly kiddie coaster.
 It’s a nice meet in the middle.

 Rock ‘n’ Roller Coaster is a super intense indoor roller coaster featuring 2 loops and 1 corkscrew, all at 60 miles per hour set to Aerosmith tunes.
 It’s definitely the opposite of Slinky Dog Dash, thrill-wise!

-One time when I was visiting Disney World with my sister, we were able to get on this roller coaster 3 times in a row (it was night time on a rainy day).
+One time when I was visiting Disney World with my sister, we were able to get on this ride 3 times in a row (it was night time on a rainy day).
 I made her keep getting back in line with me because I was determined to get a good photo.

 But no matter what I did, I always ended up pulling the most ridiculous face when the camera flashed.
 And she looked as cool as a cucumber in every single one.

 Space Mountain in Tomorrowland is hilariously fun and slightly trippy.
 This dark ride takes place in pitch black, so you never know when there will be twists, turns, or drops.